space-wizards/docs/src/en/proposals/Dragonjspider-Wawaspecies.md

 * They can have some changes in diet, the same potentially not being able to eat meat, but fruit and vegitables. (suggested by dragonjspider)
 * They can probably take more damage from caustic. (suggested by cornerdogs) but this was considered too niche, and possibly feature bloat.
 * They could have a storage implant Esque ability, limited to small or tiny items. (suggested by dragonjspider)
-* They could also take damage from mouse traps, dealing 30 brute damage to them, this way you can try to keep them from going under tables you don't want them under. (suggested by piksqu)
+* They could also take damage from mouse traps, dealing an unspecified amount of brute damage to them, this way you can try to keep them from going under tables you don't want them under. (suggested by piksqu)